2014–15 North American winter: Mid-November winter storm

 While the cold wave was still ongoing, a storm entered the northwestern United States transporting much warmer and moister air over shallow cold air near the surface.
 On November 13, Portland, Oregon recorded .1 to .25 in accumulation of ice.
 Other areas in the state recorded additional ice accumulations and one area recorded 1 ft of snow.
 By state, maximum snow totals as high as 33 in were recorded near Ouray, Colorado, with six other states reporting totals of at least 1 ft.
 Several states in the Great Plain region received over 4 in of snow, and Dallas–Fort Worth reported a trace of snow on November 16 for the first time in 117 years of records.
-An Oklahoma Mesonet station in Boise City, Oklahoma recorded a high temperature of 15 F on December 12 only two days after recording a high temperature of 81 F. Snow accumulations of 3 to 4 in and greater occurred across western, northern, and central Oklahoma.
+An Oklahoma Mesonet station in Boise City, Oklahoma recorded a high temperature of 15 F on November 12 only two days after recording a high temperature of 81 F. Snow accumulations of 3 to 4 in and greater occurred across western, northern, and central Oklahoma.
 On November 13, a total of 0.1 in of snow was recorded in Little Rock, Arkansas, the earliest accumulating snow measured in the area in over 20 years.
 Gaylord, Michigan received a record amount of snow for any time of the year, with 29.6 in from November 18–20.
 In Buffalo, New York, significant snowfall occurred during the November 17–21 period, with 88 in of snow recorded.

 Thanksgiving Week nor'easter

 In late November, around Thanksgiving, a nor'easter traveled up the East Coast, dropping up to a foot of snow in some areas, and causing major travel headaches for much of the country.
 The storm originated from a stationary front that was situated off Florida late on November 25.
 The entire system was rain at this point.
 An area of low pressure formed around midnight November 26, and this low began to track up the East Coast.
 With cold air in place, snow began to break out in West Virginia, Pennsylvania, New Jersey, New York, all the way to Vermont, with the rain/snow line in central New Jersey.
 The winter storm ended up dropping up to 13 in of snowfall in a swath extending up the Appalachian Mountains into Canada.
 The storm moved out into the northern Atlantic Ocean by November 27.
-Due to the storm, over 4,500 flights were canceled and over 400,000 people were without power on November 27; southern New Hampshire was the worst hit, experiencing up to 200,000 outages.
-The Nor’easter was dubbed Winter Storm Cato by the weather channel.
+Due to the storm, over 4,500 flights were canceled and over 400,000 people were without power on November 27; southern New Hampshire was the worst hit, experiencing up to 200,000 outages, becoming the 4th largest power outage in state history.
+The nor’easter was dubbed Winter Storm Cato by The Weather Channel.